| Energy Category | Projects | Included Technologies |

 The maps and tables count project-state records, so projects spanning multiple states can contribute to multiple state totals.
 This is appropriate for geographic footprint analysis, but it should not be interpreted as a unique-project denominator.

-Top decarbonization states by project-state count:
+Top states by project-state count (decarbonization left, fossil fuel right):

-| State | Project-State Records |
+| State | Projects |

 |---|---|